Enabling EV Battery Circular Economy

 Economic Development

 The project employs GRID Alternatives as a subcontractor, which performs workforce development activities for the local community.
+We have also partnered with a minority-owned and operated contracting company for electrical work at our project site.

 Reliability